Course - Digital interaction - BYGT2203

 |Evaluation||Weighting||Duration||Grade deviation||Examination aids|

-The course deals with how future engineers will work and collaborate in the building, construction and real estate (BAE) industry.
-Today's students must have relevant expertise that contributes to the active implementation of the digital shift that is now taking place in the BAE industry.
+The course deals with how future engineers will work and collaborate in the building, construction, and real estate (BAE) industry.
+Today's students must have the relevant expertise that contributes to the active implementation of the digital shift that is now taking place in the BAE industry.

-This course will provide students with a new type of digital competence for a comprehensive understanding of the content and relationship between digital technology, changed processes, and changed interaction throughout the construction / project life cycle.
-Subject emphasizes data-driven project management, information management and system thinking.
+This course will provide students with a new type of digital competence for a comprehensive understanding of the content and relationship between digital technology, changed processes, and changed interaction throughout the construction/project life cycle.
+The subject emphasizes data-driven project management, information management and system thinking.

-Digital String: Digital skills with BIM tools, Digital navigation skills in databases, digital processing skills in VDC and project work, digital collaboration skills with web-based presentation in groups to demonstrate digital competency.
+Digital String: Digital skills with BIM tools, Digital navigation skills in databases, digital processing skills in VDC and project work, and digital collaboration skills with a web-based presentation in groups to demonstrate digital competency.